cloud-shuttle/radix-leptos/README.md

 **Ready for production use with 538KB optimized bundle! 🎉**

-**Latest Version: v0.5.0** - Advanced Components & Data Visualization with 1100+ passing tests!
+**Latest Version: v0.6.0** - Enhanced Components & Advanced UI Patterns with 1200+ passing tests!